This veggie-loaded turkey bolognese is a family favorite at our house and a great way to get extra veggies in at dinner.

 This is also a way to gradually add more veggies to a meat-loving child.
 For example, once my kids both liked ground beef tacos I started adding finely chopped kale to the mixture, it was a success!
 I’m still working on getting my kids to love beans and lentils, but I think you could a little bit to a sauce like this and it would be accepted.

 This veggie-loaded turkey bolognese is a delicious way to get more veggies into your family!
 Click To Tweet

 Pasta bolognese was also one of my favorite meals growing up.
 So it’s pure comfort food for me.
 Even back then my mom was grating carrots and other root veggies into the sauce, so it was healthier than I realized.
 (Of course, I also always added a dollop of ketchup to my serving!
 A little extra sweetness and a Swedish kid thing–ketchup on everything!)

-Like my version, my mom’s version never had much tomato sauce in it.
+Like my version, my mom’s version never had that much tomato sauce in it.
 This allows all the other veggies to really shine and is great for people who limit red sauce since it sometimes triggers heartburn (um, yep, that would be me!)
-Of course, my older son, Elliott, absolutely loves red sauce, so sometimes I add a little bit of Rao’s Homemade marinara sauce to half of this bolognese.
+Of course, my older son absolutely loves red sauce, so sometimes I usually add a half cup of Rao’s Homemade marinara sauce to half of this bolognese.
 It’s delicious either way.

 - 1 tablespoon extra-virgin olive oil

 - 1 zucchini, grated